abdulbadii/smart-directories-navigation/README.md

 g {directory_name}
 go to the "directory_name" dir.
 For numerical name, suffix it with / to prevail over existing same index number of dir. stack

 g foo \[bar baz ...\]

 g . | - | 0  \[foo bar baz ...\]

 go to the given name listed dir. given i.e. foo, if it's in repetitive form, then the rest is also put in dir. stack
-The second form, likewise but if it's optionally started with . or - or 0 option, its's accomplished first as previously described above
+it may optionally started with . or - or 0 option mentioned above which is accomplished first as previously described above

 g 0{nth} 0{nth} ...
 remove every given nth index of dir. stack